Scakah/PCs/enclave/john-sinclair.md

  simultaneously making them more cautious/hesitant; allies may join in your Paired Action to intensify the Ability’s effects.

+-Perk: Worker Rally
+ Non-allies who feel oppressed become willing and able to join the Users side after the Gairethinx

 *Make a commotion by clattering weapons and armor, shouting,etc.; sustains until you choose to end*